-What is SIP and How Does It Work?
+What is SIP Protocol and How Does It Work?

 All conversations need an introduction and a reliable framework to initiate them.
-Session Initiation Protocol (SIP) does this job in the digital world.
+SIP protocol (Session Initiation Protocol) does this job in the digital world.
 It’s a seamless way to begin and end online conversations.
+Here, in this blog, we are going to share a complete guide on Session Initiation Protocol, from how SIP protocol works to advantages of SIP to businesses.
+Let’s get started.

-SIP is essentially used for internet telephony and disseminating multimedia between two or more endpoints.
-For instance, a user can start a telephone call with another user using SIP, or initiate a conference call with multiple participants.
+SIP protocol features is essentially used for internet telephony and disseminating multimedia between two or more endpoints.
+For instance, a user can start a SIP call with another user using SIP, or initiate a conference call with multiple participants.

-In this blog, we will get a macro as well micro view of what SIP is, how it works, how it compliments VoIP, and why businesses should invest in this technology:
+In this blog, we will get a macro as well micro view of what SIP is, how SIP protocol works, how it compliments VoIP, and why businesses should invest in this technology:

 - SIP Vs VoIP and how SIP adds value to VoIP.